sudiptasarkar011/trader-behaviour/README.md

 # 🧠 Trader Behaviour

-A sentiment‑aware analysis of trader behaviour using *Fear vs. Greed* index and historical trade execution data.
+"Mutual funds are subject to market risks", yet no one reads the scheme related documents carefully :( No worries !
+I got you covered.
+Here's a sentiment‑aware analysis of trader behaviour using *Fear vs. Greed* index and historical trade execution data.

 ---